- Lab Members

 - Immunological surveillance, senescence and the incidence and distribution of adult onset cancers: a model a review, a perspective and predictions.
 Bruce R. Levin, Pierre Ankomah, Ralph V. Evans and Steve Frank (UC Irvine)

-- The population and evolutionary dynamics of bacteriophage and bacteria with CRISPR-mediated immunity: Mathematical models and real work, population dynamic and evolutionary experiments and molecular biology with Streptococcus thermophilus and its phage 2972, Bruce R. Levin, Mary Bushman (PhD student), in collaboration with Rodolphe Barrangou (Danisco, Madison) and Sylvain Moineau (University of Laval, Quebec)
+- The population and evolutionary dynamics of bacteriophage and bacteria with CRISPR-mediated immunity: Mathematical models and real work, population dynamic and evolutionary experiments and molecular biology with Streptococcus thermophilus and its phage 2972, Rayshawn Holmes and Bruce R. Levin in collaboration with Rodolphe Barrangou (North Carolina State) and Sylvain Moineau (University of Laval, Quebec)

 - The population and evolutionary dynamics of conjugative plasmids and bacteria: an excursion into the downside of CRISPR-mediated immunity in Staphyloccoccus epidermidis.
 In collaboration with Luciano Marraffini and his students at the Rockefeller University.

-- Population growth and antibiotic pharmacodynamics of bacteria growing in physically structured habitats - Xinxian (Abigail) Shao, Fawaz Arain, Ilya Nemenman, Howie Weiss and Bruce Levin
+- Population growth and antibiotic pharmacodynamics of bacteria growing in physically structured habitats - Xinxian (Abigail) Shao, Jason Jeong, Justin Kim, Ilya Nemenman, Howie Weiss and Bruce Levin

-- The pharmaco- and population dynamics of sub-MIC antibiotic treatment of S. aureus - Catherine Friberg, Hanne Ingmer and Bruce Levin
+- The pharmaco- and population dynamics of sub-MIC antibiotic treatment of Staphylococcus. aureus - Catherine Friberg, Klas Udekwu, Jessica Coates, Daniel Cox, Hanne Ingmer and Bruce Levin

 Some recent publications from our Lab: For an almost complete list of our articles, click on "Publications"

-- Ankomah, P, P.T.Johnson and B. R. Levin (2013) The Pharmaco –, Population and Evolutionary Dynamics of Multi-Drug Therapy Experiments with S. aureus and E. coli and Computer Simulations In Press PLoS Pathogens [PDF]
+- Ankomah, P, P.T.Johnson and B. R. Levin (2013) The Pharmaco –, Population and Evolutionary Dynamics of Multi-Drug Therapy Experiments with S. aureus and E. coli and Computer Simulations 9(4) e1003300 [PDF]

 - Levin, B.R., S. Moineau, M. Bushman, R. Barrangou (2013) The population and evolutionary dynamics of phage and bacteria with CRISPR-mediated immunity.
 PLoS Genetics 9: 3 e1003312 [PDF]